View Current

 3. maximum levels of investments allowed for different term maturities.

-(19) Any new investment, including a rollover or commitment, should not result in a breach of the investment restrictions set out under the Investment Governance Framework even if the breach would result in a higher interest rate/rate of return.
+(19) Any new investment, including a rollover or commitment, should not result in a breach of the investment restrictions set out under Section 7 even if the breach would result in a higher interest rate/rate of return.

 Management and Mitigation of Borrowing and Debt Management Risk